NerTzhuLz/PhoenixBot/README.md

         * Have a notice at the top saying how to join squads to replace the current reminder text
     * Chat is how it is currently, without host messages
         * Filled squad messages include the host message
+### Project Search
+* New command to display all open squads that contain a relic you're subbed to
+### Project Split
+* Split into a second recruiting channel
+    * Refactor recruit-channel checking into a library function
+    * Store which channel a recruit message has been sent in
+    * When editing, use this channel
+    * Don't allow commands from recruit1 to join squads in recruit2
+* Also opens up commands to be used in bot-spam
+    * Not sure on Create or Join...
+    * All Host-level commands would be fine
+    * Leave would also be fine
+    * Make sure to update ++help
 ### Project Emojis
 * Reaction-based joining
     * On create, make enough reactions for squads (throw error if too many)